 Sheila Minton, President and Chief Executive Officer at TAGNOS, was recently featured as a guest on Becker’s Healthcare Podcast where she discussed Hospital Interoperability.

 Armed with 15 years of experience in healthcare, computer science, and data analytics, Sheila speaks to the challenges and opportunities hospitals face today when trying to achieve broad interoperability within their healthcare organizations and potential approaches to see better results.

-Here is a link to the podcast on Becker’s Healthcare:
+Here is a link to the audio version of the podcast on Becker’s Healthcare: